uxuycom/uxuy-docsite/docs/privacy.md

 1. Right to Access: The right to obtain confirmation as to whether personal data concerning them is being processed, and if so, to access that personal data.
 2. Right to Rectification: The right to request the correction of inaccurate personal data.
-3. Right to Erasure: The right to request the deletion of personal data under specific circumstances, such as when the data is no longer necessary for the purposes for which it was ollected.
+3. Right to Erasure: The right to request the deletion of personal data under specific circumstances, such as when the data is no longer necessary for the purposes for which it was collected.
+If would like to do so, you may follow these steps to delete your account within our App, which includes all your personal information & account profiles:
+   - 3.1) Proceed to “Security” in your “Account Profile”, then click “Manage Account”
+   - 3.2) Under “Manage Account”, click “Delete Account” If you were unable to complete the above steps, please contact our team contact@uxuy.com for further assistance.
-4. Right to Restriction of Processing: The right to request the restriction of processing under certain circumstances, such as when the accuracy of the personal data is contested.
+1. Right to Restriction of Processing: The right to request the restriction of processing under certain circumstances, such as when the accuracy of the personal data is contested.
-5. Right to Data Portability: The right to receive personal data in a structured, commonly used, and machine-readable format, and the right to transmit that data to another Data Controller.
+2. Right to Data Portability: The right to receive personal data in a structured, commonly used, and machine-readable format, and the right to transmit that data to another Data Controller.
-6. Right to Object: The right to object to the processing of personal data under certain circumstances, including processing based on legitimate interests or for direct marketing purposes.
+3. Right to Object: The right to object to the processing of personal data under certain circumstances, including processing based on legitimate interests or for direct marketing purposes.

 ### Data Security